ctranstrum/chuck/README.md

-# One Up Chuck Keyboard ZMK Firmware
+# Charlieflex Keyboard ZMK Firmware

-This repo contains the firmware for the [One Up Chuck Keyboard][chuck].
+This repo contains the firmware for the [Charlieflex Keyboard][chuck].

 To use it, you have two choices: